 Mee and Austin made this change abruptly between May 1861, when they they last use Crochet à la Tricoter in a collected edition of the first three parts, and August 1861, when the fourth part appeared as Crochet à Tricoter.
 If this was a simple matter of stylistic preference, it’s hard to understand why they bothered only a few months before ending a series that was presumably intended to have a consistent title throughout.

-The most generic of all the names was “long-hook crochet,” first appearing in a publication from 1860 and a satisfactory translation of crochet à tricoter.
+The most generic of all the names was “long-hook crochet,” first appearing in a publication from 1860 and a satisfactory equivalent to crochet à tricoter.
 In fact, since that term has yet to be found in French publication, Mee and Austin may themselves have translated the more prosaic English designation into it.
 Otherwise, the most commonly encountered names prior to the general acceptance of “Tunisian crochet” are “tricot crochet” or simply “tricot.”

 Whatever the derivation of its name may have been, Mee and Austin present crochet à tricoter as something “that has been produced for many years” and only claim to be introducing a number of new stitches and patterns to a pre-existing repertoire.
 Their instructions prescribe the use of “tricot needles” in various sizes, which they clearly expect to be readily accessible to their readership.
 Riego also assumes tricot needles to be in common trade in 1859.